-Successful LOIs will be invited by PICS to complete a full proposal prepared according to the guidelines in Appendix A. Full proposals must be submitted as a single PDF by email to picstheme@uvic.ca before 15 May 2020 at 5 p.m.
-PST.
+Successful LOI applicants will be invited by PICS to complete a full proposal prepared according to the guidelines in Appendix A. Full proposals must be submitted as a single PDF by email to picstheme@uvic.ca before March 15th, 2022 (11:59 PST).

-Applicants chosen for development of a full proposal will be encouraged to conduct at least one "strengthening workshop" before full proposal submission where they will describe the proposed research, invite other potential partners and researchers to contribute their ideas and ideally expand the scope of the partnerships and/or strength of the full proposal.
-Staff time, organizational support and some offsetting costs (to a limited budget) for workshops and proposal preparation will be contributed by PICS to all LOIs selected for full proposal development.
+Applicants chosen for development of a full proposal will be encouraged to conduct at least one "strengthening workshop" before full proposal submission.
+Through this proposal strengthening workshop they will further define the proposed research, invite other potential partners and researchers to contribute their ideas, and ideally, expand the scope of the partnerships and/or strength of the full proposal.
+Staff time, organizational support and some offsetting costs (to a limited budget) for workshops and proposal preparation will be contributed by PICS to all LOI applicants selected for full proposal development.

-Notification of adjudication decisions is anticipated by late summer 2020.
+Notification of adjudication decisions is anticipated by August 2022.
 One award will be made.
-Awardees will be required to adhere to PICS terms of reference for research engagement as described in Appendix C.
+Awardees will be required to adhere to PICS terms of reference for research engagement as described in Appendix B.